-In 2006, Special Collections received an endowment from Dr. Ann Hertzler to acquire publications relating to children’s cookbooks and items examining nutrition history.
+In 2006, Special Collections and University Archives received an endowment from Dr. Ann Hertzler to acquire publications relating to children’s cookbooks and items examining nutrition history.
 The endowment funds the purchase of new and historic cookbooks for children; publications focused on the raising, feeding, and nutrition of children and families; and storybooks that feature food products, food advertising, and food history.
 Highlights include manuals for young mothers, guides on proper eating for children, Virginia Cooperative Extension pamphlets, books designed to educate children about cooking (and eating!), themed cookbooks, and storybooks for children that heavily feature food.

 History of the American Cocktail Collection